Venus Williams: 2010: World No. 2 in singles and No. 1 doubles

-Her next tournament was the French Open, where she played both singles and doubles despite her knee injury.
-Seeded second in singles, she advanced past the third round at this tournament for the first time since 2006 before losing to Nadia Petrova in the round of 16.
-She also played doubles with Serena as the top seeds.
-Their defeat of Huber and Anabel Medina Garrigues in the semifinals increased their doubles ranking to No. 1.
-They then defeated 12th seeded Květa Peschke and Katarina Srebotnik in the final to win their fourth consecutive Grand Slam women's doubles title.
-By virtue of reaching the No. 1-ranking in doubles on June 7, 2010, Venus and Serena became just the sixth and seventh women to reach the No. 1 ranking in both singles and doubles following in the footsteps of Martina Navratilova, Arantxa Sánchez Vicario, Martina Hingis, Lindsay Davenport, and Kim Clijsters.
+Williams played both singles and doubles at the French Open despite her knee injury.
+She lost in singles to Nadia Petrova in the round of 16.
+She and Serena defeated Květa Peschke and Katarina Srebotnik in the final to win their fourth consecutive Grand Slam women's doubles title.
+Their doubles ranking was now No. 1, making Venus and Serena the sixth and seventh women respectively to reach the No. 1 ranking in both singles and doubles.

-Her next tournament was the Wimbledon Championships, where she had reached the final the previous three years.
+Williams played at Wimbledon, where she had reached the final the past three years.
 Despite her knee injury, she made it to the quarterfinals, where she lost to Tsvetana Pironkova.
-Pironkova was ranked No. 82 and had never gone past the second round of a Grand Slam event.
-As a result, Williams dropped to No. 4.
-She was the defending champion in doubles with her sister Serena, having won the tournament in the previous two years.
+She was the defending champion in doubles with Serena, having won the tournament in the previous two years.
 However, they lost this time in the quarterfinals to Elena Vesnina and Vera Zvonareva.

-Williams then missed all tournaments in the US Open Series because of a left knee injury but still participated at the 2010 US Open as the third seed.
-She won three matches to move into the fourth round.
-Williams became one of only two women in 2010 (along with Caroline Wozniacki) to reach at least the fourth round at all four Grand Slam singles tournaments.
-Williams then defeated Pe'er and French Open champion Schiavone en route to her eighth US Open semifinal, against defending champion Clijsters.
+Due to injury, Williams missed all the tournaments in the US Open Series, but still played at the 2010 US Open.
+She defeated Pe'er and French Open champion Schiavone en route to her eighth US Open semifinal, against defending champion Clijsters.
 Williams won the first set of their match and recovered from 5–2 down in the second set but ultimately double-faulted on a key point near the end of the match and lost in three sets.
 Because of Serena's withdrawal from the US Open, Venus did not participate at the doubles event, where she was the defending champion.